Sudairi Seven: Origins and composition

 In the early twentieth century, King Abdulaziz rapidly expanded his power base in Nejd to establish the Kingdom of Saudi Arabia in 1932, and became its first king.
-As part of this process of expansion, he married women from powerful Nejdi and other Arabian families to cement his control over all parts of his new domain.
+As part of this process of expansion, he married women from powerful Nejdi and other Arab families to cement his control over all parts of his new domain.
 It is believed he married as many as 22 women as a result.
 One of these marriages was to Hussa bint Ahmed Al Sudairi, a member of the powerful Al Sudairi clan to which King Abdulaziz's mother, Sara bint Ahmed Al Sudairi, belonged.

 The number of children that King Abdulaziz fathered in total, with all his wives, is unknown.
 One source indicates that he had 37 sons.
 The Sudairi Seven – the seven sons of King Abdulaziz and Hassa bint Ahmed – were the largest bloc of full brothers and as a consequence, were able to wield a degree of coordinated influence and power.
 King Abdulaziz and Hassa bint Ahmed married twice; their first marriage started in 1913 and may have produced a son, Prince Sa'ad (1914–19).
 Hassa then married Muhammad bin Abdul Rahman, the half-brother of King Abdulaziz, with whom she had a son, Prince Abdullah, the father of Fahd bin Abdullah bin Mohammed Al Saud.
 Hassa and King Abdulaziz married again in 1920, and their second marriage produced seven sons and four daughters.